gatsbyjs/gatsby/docs/blog/2020-01-08-git-workflows/index.md

 # When should I use this flow?

 Given the drawbacks mentioned above, this is probably not something that should be adopted for _every_ change.
-It provides the most benefit for changes that are too big to fit into a single PR, and too broad to easily conceal behind a feature flag.
+It provides the most benefit for changes that are too big to fit into a single PR.

 It's hard to define a "big" PR - sometimes, a PR changes 2,000 lines of code, but only because a codemod slightly tweaked a bunch of files.
 Other times, a 300-line PR is so dense that it could benefit from being broken up into smaller pieces.

 The amount of time it takes to _review_ a PR is often correlated with the amount of time it took to _write_ it, so maybe a better rule of thumb is that a PR is too big if it encompasses more than a few days' worth of development effort.

-For self-contained changes, a feature flag can be a great way to avoid big PRs.
-Unfortunately, they don't address the problem of developers being blocked while awaiting feedback, so a streamlined version of this flow can still help in these cases.
+It's also worth mentioning that feature flags are a viable alternative to this flow.
+Feature flags are toggles that can be flipped, and read from within the codebase.
+This means that unfinished work can be merged into production as long as it's hidden behind a feature flag.
+Once all the changes have been merged, the flag can be flipped, and the feature will be enabled.

+Feature flags are great because they allow developers to break monolithic changes into smaller PRs, but sometimes the cost of architecting a change to fit behind a feature flag is more trouble than it's worth (eg. sprawling changes that affect many different parts of the codebase, or large refactors).

+When using feature flags, a streamlined version of this flow can still be useful, to ensure that developers aren't blocked while waiting for feedback.

 # Conclusion